DeNepo/solution-write-ups/README.md

 ### Example

-There's an [example write-up to study](./8-kyu/quarter-of-the-year.md) in the **8 Kyu** directory.
+There's an [example write-up to study](./example-quarter-of-the-year) in the `/example-quarter-of-the-year` directory.
 Hopefully this will help you get the feel for it.
 What you can't learn from this example you can learn by studying other people's write-ups and asking for help.

 ### Template